CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 There are two major types of Ca-gated K channels: "small" K (SK, SKCa) and "big" K (BK, BKCa).
 BK channels are high conductance with fast dynamics, and play a role in shaping the action potential, which we therefore ignore due to our use of the AdEx approximation and 1 ms time step (and they are not widely implemented in biophysical models according to [ModelDB](https://modeldb.science/modellist/243504)).

-The SK channel is not turned on by default, but is critical for our model of the subthalamic nucleus (STN), which exhibits a distinct pausing pattern of activity after an initial burst of firing.
+The SK channel is not turned on by default, but is critical for our model of the subthalamic nucleus ([[STN]]), which exhibits a distinct pausing pattern of activity after an initial burst of firing, which the SKCa contributes to ([[@HallworthWilsonBevan03]]).
 SKCa is activated by intracellular Ca stores that are released during the initial burst of firing, and the subsequent pause in firing induced by the additional K conductance allows these Ca to be re-buffered, thereby deactivating the SKCa current.

 Our implementation is based on [[@^FujitaFukaiKitano12]], which is in turn based on [[@^GunayEdgertonJaeger08]], using a simple Hill equation which takes the form of: